earthquakoo/jobdam/README.md

 # 🚀 Installation & Settings

-- Requires Python version `>3.11` to be installed.
+- Requires Python version >3.11.
-- Installable in the terminal using the following command:
+- Install using:

 ```bash
 pip install jobdam
 ```

-Some shells can damage the UI, and we recommend it to be used on the full screen, preferably.
+Note: Some shells may affect the UI, so it's recommended to use Jobdam on full-screen mode.

 # 👨‍💻 Instructions

 - The screen consists of various widgets.
 You can navigate conveniently with the TAB key and select a Room using the up and down arrow keys.
-- To create a Room, you need to input Room Name, Tag, and Maximum people.
-The Maximum people limit is up to 10.
+- Create a room by providing Room Name, Tag, and Maximum people (up to 10).
-- Owners can ban guests and change room settings.
+- Room owners can ban guests and adjust room settings.
-- You can create three rooms per account.
+- Each account can create up to three rooms.

 # 📸 Screenshot
 ## Main